Search

 CTO

 Following the traumatic birth of his daughter, Daniel was no stranger to the lack of support for parents both during and after birth.
-As such, volunteering with ABTA was a chance for Daniel to be a part of something amazing; improving the experience both for his Fiancé as well as parents across Australasia by creating a safe space for parents to reach out and seek support should they need it.
+As such, volunteering with BTA was a chance for Daniel to be a part of something amazing; improving the experience both for his Fiancé as well as parents across Australasia by creating a safe space for parents to reach out and seek support should they need it.

-With an exhaustive background in all aspects of Software Engineering, Daniel is extremely excited to be a part of ABTA and to support them in any way possible, so they may provide and extend their services across Australasia.
+With an exhaustive background in all aspects of Software Engineering, Daniel is extremely excited to be a part of BTA and to support them in any way possible, so they may provide and extend their services across Australasia.

 Gabby Beard